 ICCEES (International Council for Central and East European Studies) is a global network of research associations, institutes and individual scholars active in the field of Russian, Central and East European studies.
 ICCEES was founded in 1974, initially as a joint project of American, British and Canadian research associations.
 Its main activities include publishing twice a year an ICCEES International Newsletter and organising every fifth year a World Congress.

-Institute of Central and East European Studies , University of Glasgow, Scotland.
+Centre for Russian, Central and East European Studies, University of Glasgow, Scotland.
 In 1999 the School of Slavonic, Central and East European Studies was established at the University of Glasgow, comprising the Department of Central and East European Studies (DCEES) and the Slavonic Studies Section of the School of Modern Languages and Cultures (SMLC).
 The School exists to promote and develop teaching at all levels and research in all fields relating to Slavonic, Central and East European Studies, broadly conceived.

 International Peace Research Institute (PRIO) has as its mission to conduct high-quality academic research on questions relevant to the promotion of a more peaceful world.
 It is an independent and international institute placed in Oslo, Norway.